-Laughter and rewards are fabulous ways to draw interest and donations to your crowdfunding cause.
+Laughter and rewards are effective ways to draw interest and donations to your crowdfunding cause.
 With humor or a clever approach, you are more likely to create memorable connections and motivate people to lend support.
 To help spark ideas, read how seven outstanding fundraisers gained attention and thanked donors with fun and creativity.

 To provide meals and health services to students, the nonprofit organization A Well-Fed World encouraged contributions with two incentives.
 At the beginning of the fundraiser description, they promoted a matching grant that would double the impact of all online donations.
 In addition, they featured thank-you gifts for donors who contributed $10, $150 or $250.